 You can slice and dry them on a tray the sun, or you can use a Dehydrator to dry out your peppers.
 Here are other clever ways to dry peppers without a dehydrator.
 We recommend slicing up Carolina Reaper peppers to help them dry out faster.

 How long does it take to dry out the peppers?
 Let them dry long enough until they are brittle and break apart easily, you want to make sure they're totally dry.
 How long it takes depends on where you are at, how you dry them (for example, if you cut them first they dry faster) and where you put them.
-It can take a 6+ hours if you cut them up and set them in the sun, or if you make a Ristra, it can take several days to weeks.
+It can take 6-48 hours if you cut them up and set them in the sun depending on the humidity.
 The best thing to do is test them periodically to see how dry they are – once they're brittle and you don't feel any moist or flexibility to the peppers, they're ready.
 Make sure to use gloves when handling the Carolina Reaper or any other hot peppers!

 Step 3: Grind up the dried Carolina Reapers